kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 Existing namespaced policies must be mutated by the mapping policy.
 For that, we must trigger updates of all existing namespaced policies.
-We can do this by adding a post-install hook that waits for the mapping policy to be active, then triggers these trivial updates of the existing namespaced policies.
+We can do this by adding a post-install hook that waits for the mapping policy to be active, then updates the generation of the existing namespaced policies.

 ## General documentation